 Some 400 years ago, the Pilgrims set sail from England on board the Mayflower in search of a new, more accepting land.
-Although not the first residents of the area they would settle—or even the first European visitors of the area—the Pilgrims have long captured the nation’s imagination as the first Americans.
+Although not the first residents of the area to settle—or even the first European visitors—the Pilgrims have long captured the nation’s imagination as the first Americans.

-From the mythologized Thanksgiving to the journey towards freedom of religion, the Pilgrims’ voyage and first years condense the ideals of America into a discreet narrative.
+From the mythologized Thanksgiving to the journey towards religious freedom, the Pilgrims’ voyage and first years condense the ideals of America into a discreet narrative.
 These books about the Mayflower dig past the gloss and ideals into the daily lives of the Pilgrims aboard their craft and upon their arrival in the Americas, revealing a whole new side of the American vision.

 Pilgrim Voices